margaretmf/margaretmf.github.io/spiritualinspiration.md

 * Grateful for Mary and Tyelr in Va
 * Grateful for beauty every day
 * Grateful for memories back at home of partying
-* Grateufl for the lvoe that lights up the home
+* Grateufl for the love that lights up the home
 * Grateful for lights flickering on and off
 * Grateful for the Cumberland Gap
 * Grateful for Christians creating music